2020-2021 Specific Questions

 - The 2020-2021 Lottery took place in early February 2020 and families who applied during the lottery period heard from SMS in February.
 Those who applied after the lottery or who are on a waiting list will be contacted as positions become available.

 Additional Information about the 2020 lottery and acceptance process can be found HERE.

-Sussex Montessori will provide buses to children in the surrounding area, however exact bus routes and the distance to which the buses will travel is still being developed.
-There will likely be a combination of traditional bus routes, hub stops and possible van pickups.
-Carpools and parent/guardian transportation will also be welcomed.
+Sussex Montessori will provide buses to children in the surrounding area, however exact bus routes are developed each year dependent on the addresses of enrolled children.
+In 2020-2021 bus stops will be at community hubs.
+Carpools and parent/guardian transportation are also be welcomed.